Open-Cascade-SAS/OCCT/samples/CSharp/ReadMe_D3D.md

 (tab "Application") to ensure that it corresponds to the version set in the properties of the C++ projects (e.g. ".Net Framework 4.0" for VS 2010).

-Run run_winforms.bat or run_wpf.bat to launch the corresponding sample.
+Run run_wpf-D3D.bat to launch the corresponding sample.

 Note that all batch scripts use configuration defined in OCCT custom.bat file as default; you can provide arguments specifying VS version, bitness, and mode